ecbtln/xcp-gui/README.md

 # Installation
 The project also is meant to be built as a standalone application (akin to Bitcoin-Qt).
-To freeze the application, the project relies on [cx_Freeze](http://cx-freeze.sourceforge.net).
+To freeze the application, the project relies on [py2app](https://pypi.python.org/pypi/py2app/).

-If installed correctly, the package can be compiled to an executable with `python setup.py build` on any architecture with all the above dependencies installed.
+If installed correctly, the package can be compiled to an executable with `python setup.py py2app` on any architecture with all the above dependencies installed.
 The freezing process has not been tested so far, and there are expected to be problems, but this demonstrates a proof of concept of the cross-platform nature of this project.

-# GUI
-...